 The results of two independent surveys published in the British Medical Journal in 2001 (MacPherson et al, White et al, both BMJ September 2001) concluded that the risk of serious adverse reaction to acupuncture treatment is less than 1 in 10,000.
 The needles used are single-use, sterile, and disposable.
 Responses to treatment can sometimes include tiredness or mild dizziness, and very occasionally minor bruising may occur.
 However, all such reactions are short-lived.

 Some people turn to acupuncture treatment for help with a specific symptom or condition.
 Others choose to have treatment to help maintain good health, as a preventive measure, or simply to improve their general sense of wellbeing.

 Because traditional acupuncture aims to treat the whole person rather than specific symptoms in isolation, it can be effective for a range of conditions.

 It has been shown to treat a wide range of conditions from dental pain, osteoarthritis pain e.g. knees, nausea to headaches.
-For a full list of disorders or diseases which acupuncture has been proved-through controlled trials-to be an effective visit the World Health Organisation.
+For a full list of disorders or diseases which acupuncture has been proved, through controlled trials, to be effective please visit the World Health Organisation tested list.

 Carpal Tunnel Syndrome